fac-13/HyGiJeJe/README.md

  - The result for the cast is then trimmed to a maximum of 4 actors.

- - NOT IMPLEMENTED: The cast result is used to make a call to the Wikipedia API to get photos and summaries for each of the queried actors.
+ - The cast result is used to make a call to the Wikipedia API to get photos and summaries for each of the queried actors.

 ## HOW: describing the journey to completion